maesenka/hibernate-spatial-demo/README.md

 }
 ```

-We must also have the `TrajectoryRepository` extend this interface.
+We must also have the `TrajectoryRepository` extend this interface:

 ```java
 public interface TrajectoryRepository extends